yahiaetman/ms-level-gen/README.md

     conda env create -f environment.yml
     conda activate msgen

-or update an existing envionment using:
+or update an existing environment using:

     conda env update --file environment.yml

-**Note:** The dependencies install a package from a github repo ([sokosolve](https://github.com/yahiaetman/sokosolve)) which is a sokoban solver required to run the sokoban experiments.
+**Note:** The dependencies install a package from a Github repo ([sokosolve](https://github.com/yahiaetman/sokosolve)) which is a Sokoban solver required to run the Sokoban experiments.

 ## Usage